When connected to a Console Server Mode port e.g. using SSH, you are connected via portmanager's pmshell environment.

 - The escape character must be the first character on a new line

-To demonstrate, we will start with an escape sequence display the pmshell command help text.
+To demonstrate, here is an escape sequence to display the pmshell command help text.

 If the above help text does not display, check you are using the appropriate escape sequence.
 Otherwise, the available commands are: